-MessagePack Sharp is a library for C# and .NET for serialization in MessagePack format, a high-speed, very compact binary system.
+MessagePack Sharp is a library for C# and .NET for *serialization in the MessagePack format, a high-speed, very compact binary system.

 As the authors of MessagePack say in the project description, “Message Pack, It’s like JSON. but fast and small” 😉

-How to use MessagePack
+How to Use MessagePack

-We can easily add the library to a .NET project through the corresponding Nuget package.
+We can add the library to a .NET project easily, via the corresponding Nuget package.

 Install-Package MessagePack